Eugene Baek,

 M.S., L.Ac.

-Eugene has trained in martial arts his entire life — boxing, muay thai, brazilian jiu-jitsu, taekwondo, and hapkido — and still trains and competes today.
-That practice and his strength and conditioning foundation are where his command of biomechanics, movement efficiency, and neuromuscular control comes from.
+Eugene has trained in martial arts his entire life, boxing, muay thai, brazilian jiu-jitsu, taekwondo, and hapkido, and still trains and competes today.
+That background is where his deep understanding of how the body moves, breaks down, and recovers comes from.

 NJ Acupuncture License No. 25MZ00080600 · Clean Needle Technique Certified